 (School Letter Head)

 Dated

 To:

 The Visa Section

 The Indian High Commission

 (City)

 (Country)

 Dear Sir/Madam,

-This is to certify that Mr/Ms, Student of(Intl School) has been accepted as ar
+This is to certify that Mr/Ms, Student of (Intl School) has been accepted as an

-ull-time program
+exchange student into Semester/Trimester(Program Name). of our prestigious full-time program,

-(Program Name).
+The teaching program for Semester/ Trimesters v(Date).
+The student will be attending or vill be held from(Date) to

-The teaching program for Semester/ Trimesters will be held from , ,
+program and may also undertake some field projects in local con npanies on a non-remunerative basis.

-We would request you to grant(Name) the necessary student's visa.
+We would request you to grant(Name) the n ecessary student's visa.

 Thanking you,

 Yours sincerely,

 Dean

 (School Name & Address)

 (Phone no & email)